agera-edc/MinimumViableDataspace/README.md

 ## Local Development Setup

-Additionally, to the services described in [system-tests/README.md](system-tests/README.md) the local development setup contains three MVD UIs (Data Dashboards) for each EDC participant.
+In addition to the services described in [system-tests/README.md](system-tests/README.md) the local development setup contains three MVD UIs (Data Dashboards) for each EDC participant.
 Systems Tests are not dependent on the Data Dashboards.
 Please follow the instructions in [system-tests/README.md](system-tests/README.md) to set up a local MVD environment for development purposes with the following exception to use the profile `ui` as described below.